-- 71. The Council presently benefits from a reasonable level of reserves, however, they are not inexhaustible and have taken years of careful financial management to develop to their current level.
+- 44. The Council presently benefits from a reasonable level of reserves, however, they are not inexhaustible and have taken years of careful financial management to develop to their current level.
 As part of the usual Budget process, an examination of the level of reserves is undertaken to ascertain their adequacy and strategy for use.
 A view to their level (i.e. whether the amount held in the fund is sufficient to requirements) and purpose (i.e. whether the need to hold the fund is still relevant) has been taken.
-The requirement for each specific reserve has also been considered in light of the Council's priorities and at this stage of the budget process no transfers between reserves are proposed. - 72.
-Appendix 6 sets out the Authority's actual reserves as at 31st March 2018 and shows the estimated reserves balance for each year up to 31st March 2022.
-The Council is forecasting the use of general and specific reserves, excluding HRA and schools, totalling around £31m from 1st April 2018 onwards, which represents approximately 41% of the balance as at 31st March 2018.
-These levels of reserves are still deemed to be adequate as known risks are largely covered and the Council Fund Reserve does not fall below £7m. - 73.
+The requirement for each specific reserve has also been considered in light of the Council's priorities and at this stage of the budget process no transfers between reserves are proposed. - 45.
+Appendix 6 sets out actual reserves for this Committee as at 31st March 2018 and shows the estimated reserves balance for each year up to 31st March 2022. - 46.
 The Council is planning to use a considerable amount of its specific reserves over the coming years, however, as reserves are a non-recurring means of funding, they can only be used as part of a specific financial strategy.
-The use of all reserves will be reviewed further, by the BWG, as part of the final budget setting process. - 74.
+The use of all reserves will be reviewed further, by the BWG, as part of the final budget setting process. - 47.
 Not all the savings required to meet the shortfall in funding will result in a reduction in staffing.
 Although the impact on individuals is likely to be mitigated as a result of natural wastage and the deletion of vacant posts, it is, nevertheless, expected that there will be a number of redundancies.
 The trade unions will be consulted on the details of any possible redundancies once known.
 Staffing implications relating to budget pressures within schools, will need to be considered by individual governing bodies.